 You can also go without Aggregate altogether and use ODK Briefcase.

 This document provides general advise for thinking through your deployment decisions.

-Tomcat deployments have a steep learning curve and require technical aptitude.
+Tomcat deployments (including deployment to Amazon Web Services) have a steep learning curve and require technical aptitude.
 At a minimum you will be:

 - changing network configuration